msv-lab/llm-play/README.md

 - Using the `-c` option to select a predefined equivalence command.
 - Or, specifying a custom equivalence command using the `--equivalence` option.

-Clustering can also be performed on-the-fly while querying models if any non-trivial equivalence relations is specified.
+Clustering can also be performed on-the-fly while querying models if any non-trivial equivalence relations is specified explicitly with `--equivalence`.
 The trivial relation `__ID__` means syntactic identity and effectively disables clustering.

 ## Response Analysis

-To analyze the distribution of equivalence classes of responses (across one or more models and/or inputs), use the following command:
+To analyze the distribution of equivalence classes of responses (across one or more models and/or prompts), use the following command:

     llm-query --distribution output/